NdutaCharity/NdutaCharity/README.md

    ### 📫 How to reach me: ndutacharityn@gmail.com

-      When not dealing with data and maps (which I really enjoy), I am either hiking, being in nature or reading.
+   **Fun Fact** : _When not dealing with data and maps (which I really enjoy), I am either hiking, being in nature or reading.
       I love me some fiction, throw in some Stephen King or Dean  Koontz and hello best friend.
-      Lately, I am invested in African authored books.
+      Lately, I am invested in African authored books._